PsychoTurkey/frans-rpg/README.md

 # frans-rpg

 Things that really should be changed:
-- Make player ids telegram ids instead of their names (and change everything to print both ids and names) (especially for /do command)
+- Make player ids telegram ids instead of their names (and change everything to print both ids and names)
 - Make the random NPC choice bigger when a location's level >= 95
 - Marriage
 - Generate and send image of the map